 It is possible to get a fairly clear picture of mam from dad’s letters.
 She was the eldest of five children and the only girl.
-Her young life was tough because for years her mother was dying with stomach cancer and mam had to be a little mother to her four younger brothers.
+Her young life was tough because for years her mother was dying with stomach cancer and mam had to be a little mother to her four younger brothers, George, Arthur, Jim and Charles.
 In addition, her father was a harsh man.
-If he disapproved of something she did he would hit her across the face and if she then cried she would receive another hit.
+If he disapproved of something she did he would hit her across the face and if she then cried hit her again.
 She learned to hide her feelings.
 Mam was a hotbed of suppressed feelings that found expression through feverish work.
 She never stopped.

 Mam never seemed to know where she fitted in.
 Sometimes she would insist that we were just as good as others but she had a finely tuned nose for what was common.
 Our house/ income was modest but mam was very aware that she had married into a family that was above her.
-That probably explains why she spent so much time with Auntie Sylvia.
-Mam had four brothers, George, Arthur, Jim and Charles.
+That may explain why she spent so much time with Auntie Sylvia.

-Gran Cis ( see below) lived in the cottage where my mother grew up.
+Gran Cis ( see below) lived in Prospect Cottage where my mother grew up.
 It was attached to Prospect House , the grand house near the hollow.
-My grandfather Piercy (Arthur) had quite a bit of land around the cottage and when my mother lived there the family grew all their food and reared a pig each year.
-Her father later sold the land to the village and once flattened it became the village bowling green and tennis courts.
-There was a condition to the sale that all of his children could use the new facilities freely.
+Until she left school aged thirteen mam was taught by the owners, the Miss Everards.
+They never married and ran a dame school .
+My grandfather Piercy (Arthur) owned quite a bit of land around the cottage and the family grew all their food and reared a pig each year.Since mam was the eldest, much of the work fell to her; when she married my dad she could do everything , grow, pluck, skin, pickle, cure… Her father later sold much of the land to the village and once flattened it became the village bowling green and tennis courts.
+There was a condition to the sale that his children could use the new facilities freely.
 This accounts for my mother becoming a county tennis champion and why a slap on the back of my legs could leave its imprint for days.